 Genevieve previously served as the Director of Development and as a Member of the Board of Directors at Family Dog Rescue.
-She was named one of 100 Most Influential Filipina American Women by the Filipina Women’s Network in 2011 and received a Bryce Harlow Fellowship in 2007 and a Happy and John Hazen White, Sr. Internship in 2003.
+She was named one of 100 Most Influential Filipina American Women by the Filipina Women’s Network in 2011, and received a Bryce Harlow Fellowship in 2007 and a Happy and John Hazen White, Sr. Internship in 2003.
 Genevieve received her J.D. from Georgetown University and B.A. from Brown University.
-She is an avid supporter of various animal welfare, environmental protection, and social justice movements and political campaigns.
-She is forever indebted to ACC for connecting her with the love of her life, a senior American Shorthair named Clark, who now lives with her and her other wily rescue cat Tiger.
+She is an avid advocate of various animal welfare, environmental protection, social justice, and political campaigns.
+She is forever indebted to ACC for connecting her with the love of her life, a senior domestic shorthair cat named Clark, who lives with her and her other wily rescue cat, Tiger.